 What are the symptoms?

-If your symptoms are mild, a few lifestyle changes may be enough to control your symptoms.
-Some changes that may help:
+If your RLS symptoms are mild, a few lifestyle changes may be enough to control them.
+You may find it helpful to:

 - Avoid tobacco, alcohol, and caffeine.

-- Keep your bedroom cool, quiet, and comfortable, and use it only for sleeping, not for watching TV.
+- Keep your bedroom cool, quiet, and comfortable.
+Use it only for sleeping, not for watching TV.

 - Get regular exercise.